 Students seeking the PhD must take comprehensive written examinations following the completion of applicable core courses or their equivalents.
 All students are required to take these exams.
 After the written examinations have been passed, the student continues with coursework that leads to a written research proposal and takes a comprehensive oral preliminary examination administered by the Graduate School.
 For further explanation of the written and preliminary examinations, see the section entitled “Examinations.”

 Each student seeking a PhD must prepare a dissertation.
 It must be an original, scholarly work representing a significant contribution to knowledge in economics.
 A final examination consisting of an oral defense of the dissertation must be taken when the dissertation has been completed.
 This examination is required by the Graduate School and represents the capstone of the student’s program.
-(Click here for recent examples.)
+(Recent Work Examples)

 Doctoral candidates must pass a final oral examination which is primarily a defense of the dissertation, but which may also cover the general field of knowledge pertinent to the degree.